arianne/stendhal/README.md

 Stendhal(c) is copyright of Miguel Angel Blanch Lardin, 2005-2008, arianne_rpg at users dot sourceforge dot net and others<br>
 Stendhal(c) is copyright of the Arianne Project, 2006-2023, arianne-general at lists dot sourceforge dot net

-Please have a look at the list of [contributors](https://github.com/arianne/stendhal/blob/master/doc/contributors.md#contributors).
+Please take a look at the list of our [contributors](https://github.com/arianne/stendhal/blob/master/doc/contributors.md#contributors).